| Best Poems | Short Poems

 He is turning to me like a little, blind, bright plant.

-One cry.
 It is the hook I hang on.

 And I am a river of milk.